-There’s no doubt that Hong Kong is one of the world’s most Modern Cities, with its Looming Skyscrapers and myriad of contemporary shopping malls.
+There’s no doubt that Hong Kong is one of the world’s most Modern Cities in the world, with its Looming Skyscrapers and myriad of contemporary shopping malls.
 It’s home to some of the most current technological advancements and futuristic designs.
 However, it’s also host to some of the hippest retro haunts from record stores to vintage fifties diners.

 Below is a short music video i directed.
 The beat was made from a sample i dug up from an old